 Tip # 5: Have a Complete Package

 To attract more customers, make sure you have completed items that you’re customers need.
-If a customer wanted to cook spaghetti, make sure that you to have all the ingredients in cooking spaghetti.
-In that way, you will avoid them not to buy to your competitors.
+If a customer wanted to cook spaghetti, make sure that you have all the ingredients in cooking spaghetti.
+In that way, you will avoid them not to buy from your competitors.

 Tip # 6: Make Sure to Have Enough Stocks Always